geotools/geotools/docs/user/library/render/gtrenderer.rst

 GTRenderer is actually an interface; currently there are two implementations:

 * StreamingRenderer - a great implementation that does not cache anything.
-This decision makes it easier to understand and allows it to tackle that large datasets without running out of memory.
+This decision makes it easier to understand and allows it to tackle that large data sets without running out of memory.
 * ShapefileRenderer - (unsupported) restricted to shapefiles as a playground for trying out speed improvements.
 However all the good optimisations have been picked up by StreamingRenderer.